Try this vegan bulletproof coffee recipe as a way to jazz up your boring morning coffee with healthy fats and delicious creamy taste!

-If you’ve ever perused the internet or watched TV then I’m sure you’ve heard of bulletproof coffee.
+Unless you’ve had your head stuck in the sand for the past couple years, then I’m sure you’ve heard of bulletproof coffee.

 Why Drink Bulletproof Coffee?